 The members of the group act as independent experts participating in international exchange of ideas, publishing their articles in Russian and international media.

 Within the Expert group, a specialized team has been created to set up and maintain the TBCA website.
-Other group members, NGOs to which they belong and the EU-Russia Civil Society Forum are not involved in decisions in connection with the website.
+Other group members, NGOs to which they belong are not involved in decisions in connection with this website.

 The TBC Archive project is being managed by Andrey Kalikh (coordinator, editor) and Anastasia Kirilenko (journalist, researcher).